jcaillon/valet/extras/lib-valet.md

 ## array::fuzzyFilterSortFileWithGrepAndGawk

-Allows to fuzzy sort a file against a given pattern.
+Allows to fuzzy sort a file against a given searched string.
-Outputs a file containing only the lines matching the pattern.
+Outputs a file containing only the lines matching the searched string.
 The array is sorted by (in order):

 - the index of the first matched character in the line